taliajmallo/rpgs/campaigns/Kingmaker/charsheet.md

 ## Familiar
 Your familiar resembles a tiny stoat carved out of wood.
 It has the minion trait, and so gain 2 actions in a round if and only if you use an action to command them.
 It has a movement speed of 25'.
+Its Perception, Acrobatics, and Stealth modifiers are all equal to your level plus your Constitution modifier.
 ### Lifelink
 If your familiar would be reduced to 0 HP by damage, as a reaction with the concentrate trait, you can take the damage.
 If you do, you take all the damage